-The University of Minnesota's world-class research doesn't just impact society, it enhances the student experience.
-Many of your professors are involved in a wide array of research topics, and they bring their findings directly into classroom lectures, laboratories, and discussion sections.
+The University of Minnesota's world-class research doesn't just impact society, it helps students learn.
+Many professors conduct a wide array of research, and they bring their findings directly into class lectures, laboratories, and discussion sections.
 As a result, you learn about new findings, trends, and technologies directly from the experts.
 We encourage you to ask your professors about their research projects, and look for ways to get involved.

 There are several ways you can get involved in research as an undergraduate student: